Frydac/vim-auro/readme.md

 When the file to jump to doesn't exist, a prompt will ask you if you want to create that file.

 ### Change CWD
-  Remark: These only work for files in submodules, it parses the path and uses inc/ src/ test/ to orient itself. (could be made more robust to check for a .git folder).
+These work by running through the path of the current opened file and search for the .git file or folder.

 * `<leader>as`
-  *auro supermodule*: change current working directory to that of the supermodule containing the current file.
+  *auro supermodule*: change current working directory to that of the supermodule containing the current file. (by finding path with .git file/folder starting from left most parent folder)

 * `<leader>am`
-  *auro module*: change current working directory to that of the module containing the current file.
+  *auro module*: change current working directory to that of the module containing the current file. (by finding path with .git file/folder starting from right most parent folder)

 ### Find stuff
 Same remark as in Change CWD.

 * `<leader>af`
-  *auro find*: find all the files that include the current file.
+  *auro find*: find all the files that include the current file for C and C++ filetypes.
+  The script parses the filename to find the `src` or `inc` folder, and so how the current file would be included.
-  This only works for files in submodules, and depends on the [ack vim-plugin][1].
+  Only works for source files in submodules, and depends on the [ack vim-plugin][1].
 The ack plugin is easier to use and much faster than vimgrep.
 Please take a look at the Keyboard Shortcuts on that page (e.g. use `q` to exit the quickfix window that will pop up).
-  This command will change the current working directory to that of the supermodule containing the current file.
+  This command will change the current working directory to that of the supermodule containing the current file and leave it there.

 ## Known issues
 * Can't jump from a '\_tests.cpp' file to corresponding `.c` or .h file
-* When header is in `inc` then it expects the `\_tests.cpp` file to be in `inc` as well (which you probably want most of the time)
+* When header is in `inc` then it expects the `\_tests.cpp` file to be in `inc` as well.

 ## Whishlist
 * fix known issues